rawichblue/golang-gin-rest-api/README.md

 ## Overview

-This is a Go project that uses the Fiber framework and PostgreSQL for managing user data.
-It includes basic CRUD operations and is set up using Docker and Docker Compose.
-The project also integrates JWT authentication and password hashing for secure login functionality.
+ This project is a Go-based API development utilizing the Gin framework, Bun ORM, and JWT for secure authentication.
+It also integrates PostgreSQL for database management and Cobra for command-line functionality.
+The project demonstrates CRUD operations and other core features for managing user data efficiently.

 ## Features

 - Basic CRUD operations for users
-- JWT authentication with 1-minute token expiration
+- JWT Authentication Login
 - Password hashing and verification
 - Docker and Docker Compose setup
 - PostgreSQL database integration
-- Pagination and search functionality
+- Pagination and search

 ## Project Structure